felfert/cherryrgb-rs/ReverseEngineering.md

 ```
 The 046a:00df above is the VendorID:ProductID of my MX 10.0 keyboard.

+Note about tshark:
+tshark is the cli variant of wireshark which is an excellent tool for analyzing USB frames.
+It is readily available on most modern linux distros.
+I prefer the cli variant over the GUI, because its output can be piped easily into scripts for further analyzation.
+On Fedora, you can simply
+install it using the command `sudo dnf install wireshark-cli`

 After that, in the guest, start mapping a key and observe the output of tshark in the terminal window after hitting "Apply" in the GUI.
 It should print 12 lines of hex values.
-Each line represents a control packets sent to the device.
+Each line represents a control packet sent to the device.
 The first three packets are device info requests.
 The 4th ist a "Start transaction".
 Following are 7 frames representing the actual
 mapping.
 Finally the 12th packet represents an "End transaction"